dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 But, jumping straight into modeling without first spending time with the problem and data is a perfect recipe for failure.

+You may feel like a superstar, with a model that doesn't work.

 {{< figure_resizing src="meme2.jpeg" caption="" >}}

 You can spend hours modeling only to find the model "works" but on the data.